Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Symmetry

-where $g$ is equal to the harmonic extension of $f-h|_V$ from $V$ to $\cyl \setminus V$ and $Z_{U,V}$ is a normalizing constant.
-Then the law of a sample produced from the law of $h$ weighted by $\CZ_{U,V}$ and then restricted to $U$ is equal to the law of the restriction $h|_U$ of $h$ to $U$ conditional on the restriction $h|_V$ of $h$ to $V$ being equal to $f$. \end{lemma} \begin{proof} We first recall that if $h$ is a GFF on a domain $D \subseteq \C$ and $f \in H(D)$ then the Radon-Nikodym derivative of the law of $h+f$ with respect to the law of $h$ is given by $ Z^{-1} \exp((h,f)_\nabla)$ where $Z$ is a normalization constant.
-(This is proved by using that the Radon-Nikodym derivative of the law of a $N(\mu,1)$ random variable with respect to the law of a $N(0,1)$ random variable is given by $Z^{-1} e^{x \mu}$ where $Z$ is a normalizing constant.)
+Then the law of a sample produced from the law of the restriction $h|_U$ of $h$ to $U$ weighted by $\CZ_{U,V}$ is equal to the law of $h|_U$ conditional on the restriction $h|_V$ of $h$ to $V$ being equal to $f$. \end{lemma} \begin{proof} We first recall that if $h$ is a GFF on a domain $D \subseteq \C$ and $f \in H(D)$ then the Radon-Nikodym derivative of the law of $h+f$ with respect to the law of $h$ is given by $\exp((h,f)_\nabla -\| f \|_\nabla^2/2)$.
+(This is proved by using that the Radon-Nikodym derivative of the law of a $N(\mu,1)$ random variable with respect to the law of a $N(0,1)$ random variable is given by $e^{x \mu - \mu^2/2}$.)